 The Company applies judgment in determining whether a contract contains a lease and if a lease is classified as an operating lease or a finance lease.
 The Company applies judgement in determining the lease term as the non-cancellable term of the lease, which may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 All relevant factors that create an economic incentive for it to exercise either the renewal or termination are considered.
 The Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate.
-In adoption of ASC 842, the Company applied the practical expedient test or approach which applies hindsight in determining the lease term and assessing impairment of right-of-use assets by using its actual knowledge or current expectation as of the effective date.
-The Company also applies judgment in allocating the consideration in a contract between lease and non-lease components.
+The Company applies judgment in allocating the consideration in a contract between lease and non-lease components.
 It considers whether the Company can benefit from the right-of-use asset either on its own or together with other resources and whether the asset is highly dependent on or highly interrelated with another right-of-use asset.
 Lessees are required to record a right-of-use asset and a lease liability for all leases with a term greater than twelve months.
 Lease liabilities and their corresponding right-of-use assets are recorded based on the present value of lease payments over the expected remaining lease term.
 The incremental borrowing rate is determined using estimates which are based on the information available at commencement date and determines the present value of lease payments if the implicit rate is unavailable.